5 Best Steelhead Fishing Rigs That Guide Use

 This drop shot float rig is a great rig for helping you find the bottom so you know how deep to set your float.

-Drift Fishing Steelhead Fishing Rig
+Drift Fishing Rig For Steelhead

 Improved Drift Fishing Rig For Steelhead

-This improved drift fishing steelhead rig is more stealthy and abrasion-resistant because there is an added length of fluorocarbon leader.
+This improved drift fishing rig is more stealthy and abrasion-resistant because it has an added length of fluorocarbon leader.
 This removed the thicker and more visible mainline from the strike zone and fish’s view.

 When fishing in large rivers with strong currents or deeper water, the drift fishing method proves to be highly effective.